Home / Articles / US stocks vs. a broker

 • Especially set on regulatory certainty, unwilling to carry policy-change risk: a broker's framework is more mature and stable.

 A neutral close: these two roads aren't "advanced vs. behind the times" — they're different tools for different needs.
-Tokenized stocks open a door for people who find traditional channels hard to use; a broker offers a mature, steady, formal route.
+Binance opens a door for people who find traditional channels hard to use; a broker offers a mature, steady, formal route.
 No single answer suits everyone; what matters is that you're clear on what you want and what you can bear before you choose.
 Whichever road you take, hold the shared floor: use money you can afford to lose, distrust any "guaranteed profit", and price in cost and risk up front.
 To see how it actually works on the Binance side, read the full guide to buying US stocks on Binance; and if you're living abroad and care about the compliance points, there's how non-US users buy US stocks on Binance.

 FAQ